-After the conversation is closed, the lead gets a message with the operator evaluation request;
+After the conversation is closed, the visitor gets a message with the operator evaluation request;

-Closed conversations are moved out of the list of open conversations and doesn’t bother the operators' attention (you can see only open conversations the in conversation list by default, you will be able to find the conversations you’ve closed if you set the “Closed” filter);
+Closed conversations are moved out of the list of open conversations and don’t bother operators (you can see only open conversations the in conversation list by default, you will be able to find the conversations you’ve closed if you set the “Closed” filter);

 Closed conversation are counted as solved questions in the "Team performance report" section;

-When the lead sends a message into a solved conversation again, they'll see an auto reply as their new message creates a new question.
+When the visitor sends a message into a solved conversation again, they'll see an auto reply as their new message creates a new question.